unchartedsoftware/sparkpipe-text-analytics/README.md

 # Text Analysis Operations for the Uncharted Spark Pipeline #

-`sparkpipe-xdata-text` provides text analysis and transformation operations developed in support of Uncharted's work on the DARPA XDATA program.
+`sparkpipe-text-analytics` provides text analysis and transformation operations developed in support of Uncharted's work on the DARPA XDATA program.
 They can be used stand-alone, but are designed to run as part of a [sparkpipe](https://github.com/unchartedsoftware/sparkpipe-core) pipeline.

 ## Operations ##